skyde/Interaction/README.md

 # Eye Gaze

-Eye tracking is used to control the mouse.
-A combination of eye and head movement results in quite accurate mouse control, enough to do a programming job professionally.
+Eye tracking controls the mouse.
+Uses combination of eye and head movement for accurate control.
+Enough for professional programming work.

 There are existing programs online that can do this, but I wrote a custom one myself as I found what was out there could be improved upon.